THE FOLK O’ DANU

 “He does not seem to be much older than me.
 How can he be a mighty warrior?”

-“There’s a lot ye have to learn, boyo’,” his father grinned.
+“There’s a lot ye have to learn, boyo," his father said and grinned.
 “We don’t age as the menfolk.
 Lugh trained me as a lad, and he always looked just as he does now.”
 His father’s face became serious.
 “We’ll likely not see you tomorrow,” he said, looking toward the outer circle.

 His Ma wrapped strong arms around him and held him for a moment.
 “Be safe, me little Caolan,” she sang as she walked away.
 It was a song she sang to him as a bairn and it stung at his eyes and his heart.